 Micronutrient deficiency is a lack of the essential vitamins and minerals required for healthy growth, development and functioning.
 These deficiencies and their negative health consequences affect approximately 2 billion people around the world, and are largely due to overreliance on starchy staples such as maize, wheat and rice.
-Preventable deficiencies in Vitamin A, D, iron, iodine, folic acid, and zinc contribute roughly one million child deaths annually, and the economic consequences are also high.
+Preventable deficiencies in Vitamin A, D, iron, iodine, folate, and zinc contribute roughly one million child deaths annually, and the economic consequences are also high.
 In low and middle-income countries alone, micronutrient deficiencies are estimated to cost an annual gross domestic product loss between two and five percent.

 One of the fastest and cheapest strategies to reach hundreds of millions with improved intakes of essential nutrients is through food fortification, the practice of adding one or more essential nutrients to a widely consumed food.
 The Food and Agriculture Organization (FAO) and the World Health Organization (WHO) identify food fortification as one of four main strategies for addressing micronutrient malnutrition.
 It has been ranked among the top three international development priorities by the Copenhagen Consensus.
 Fortification is in some places mandatory and in others voluntary.
 Where national mandatory fortification programmes have been implemented well and reached high coverage and quality, they have helped to significantly decrease micronutrient malnutrition among entire populations.